Desbeers/ChordProMac/README.md

 ## Notes

 - MacOS 13 or higher.
-- The app is not sandboxed.
-- The [official application](https://chordpro.org/chordpro/chordpro-install-on-macos/) must be installed in its default location.
 - I don't want to use any external packages.
 - There are no settings at all yet...
 (TODO)...